rohan843/cybersecurity-notes/README.md

 An example of implementing new controls could be the introduction of multi-factor authentication to better protect the organization from threats and risks.

+Additionally, this domain emphasizes the importance of conducting security audits to monitor for and reduce the probability of a data breach.
+To contribute to these types of tasks, cybersecurity professionals may be tasked with auditing user permissions to validate that users have the correct levels of access to internal systems.

 ### Dom.
 7: Security Operations

 This domain is focussed on conducting investigations and implementing preventative measures.